FerCarri/AtlasTestingRepository/Functional Requirements/Invoice-PolicyRates.md

 ## User override

 REQ-OR-001
-    WHILE user is in the ‘Invoice’ section,
-    WHEN user selects a field and the field can be override, the app shall show the checkbox to be checked if the user wants to override.
+    WHILE user is in the ‘Title Calculation’ section, WHEN user selects a field and the field can be override, the app shall show the checkbox to be checked if the user wants to override.